 arriving: MY death + Grief Work

 As I grow, I find myself continually engaging this dial of openness–open enough to be present to the pain in the world and then to act, not so open that I become boundary-less and overwhelmed.
-I think of the below experiences as having shaped by death and grief work:
+The following are central to my death and grief practice:

 I have a Master of Public Health, Maternal and Child Health from the University of Minnesota School of Public Health and am a certified full spectrum birth doula and a trained death midwife.
 My core professional experience lies in systems creation and operations, facilitative processes, space holding, research, and grants management/ grant writing.
 These have expressed themselves in the domains of spirituality (expansive), public health, maternal and child health, international development, small business, and refugee/asylee resettlement.